- Heart Conditions

 What does an electrophysiology study involve?

-The test usually takes 2-4 hours, but may be longer if a catheter ablation is required.
+The test usually takes between two and four hours, but may be longer if a catheter ablation is required.
 You may feel dizzy during the procedure if you experience heart palpitations.
 You may also feel tired afterwards, but this should disappear within a couple of days.

 - Dr Jonathan Clague